-DEADLINE — Feb.
-7, 2016 (for scholarships listed below; other deadlines may vary)
+DEADLINE — Sunday, Feb.
+5 (for scholarships listed below; deadlines for others may vary)

 Hundreds awarded annually at UWRF!

 Recipients of all UWRF scholarships receive e-mail notification from the Financial Aid office in April or May.
-Recipients of the Donna J. Arne scholarship will be notified by the Sociology, Anthropology and Criminal Justice Department in April and a certificate will be presented at the Department Awards Reception in May 5, 2016.
+Recipients of the Donna J. Arne scholarship will be notified by the Sociology, Anthropology and Criminal Justice Department in April and a certificate will be presented at the Department Awards Reception in the spring.

 Donna J. Arne Scholarship

 (Established by Professor Emeritus Bob Pionke in honor of Donna Arne, Office Manager for SACJ and Geography, upon her retirement in 1997.)

 This scholarship supports entering juniors majoring in Sociology with a minimum cumulative GPA of 2.5 and demonstrated financial need.

 Awarded to a transfer student (a student who has completed some portion of their undergraduate work at another institution and is new to the UWRF campus in the fall of the year in which the scholarship is awarded) to UW-River Falls.
 First preference should be given to a student who intends to major in sociology.
 Second preference should be given to a student who intends to major in psychology.

 Annette Harrison and Dr. Robert Pionke Memorial Scholarship

 Awarded to an undergraduate, female student over 25 years of age, who demonstrates need, aptitude, a potential for professional achievement and excellence, as well as a commitment to attain a degree from UW-River Falls.